 - A location accuracy threshold, i.e., report accuracy analytics only if the location accuracy exceed an horizontal or a vertical accuracy threshold (in meters)

 When the NWDAF receives the request the NWDAF collects data by the LMF taking into account the consumer request.
 The NWDAF invokes a new SBI (e.g. Nlmf_Event_Exposure) and requests data from the LMF identified by a new Event ID “e.g. Location Measurement Accuracy request”.
 The LMF based on the Event ID requested provides information on accuracy of a measurement of a location when a location measurement is made by the LMF.

+Editor's Note: Whether the LMF can provide measurement information to NWDAF for location accuracy is FFS.

+Editor's Note: Additional Data Producers to provide measurement information for location accuracy are FFS (e.g. GMLC providing measurement information).

 The LMF provides measurements reports to the NWDAF as follows: